Bryson Spinner

-Bryson A. Spinner (born November 7, 1980) is a former American football quarterback.
-He entered the National Football League as free agent when he signed with the Jacksonville Jaguars after the 2004 NFL Draft.
+Bryson A. Spinner (born November 7, 1980) is an American former football quarterback.
+He entered the National Football League as free agent when he signed with the Jacksonville Jaguars after the 2004 NFL draft.
 He played college football at Virginia and then transferred to Richmond.

-High school years
+Early life

 Spinner attended Gar-Field Senior High School in Woodbridge, Virginia and was the starting quarterback as a freshman that season.
 In the spring of 1996, he transferred to Episcopal High School in Alexandria, Virginia.
 Spinner lettered all 3 years in football, basketball, and track and was the Senior Captain of all three sports.
 He helped take the basketball team to three state championships, and was the MVP all three years.
 His senior year of football he threw for 1388 yards and 16 touchdowns, ran for 888 yards for 21 touchdowns.
 He led the team to an undefeated season, 9–0.
 Spinner was first-team All-League, All-District, All-Met, IAC First-team basketball and football.
 He was ranked as the #1 quarterback in Virginia by The Washington Post his senior year and ranked 12th in the country.
 In 2007, he returned to Episcopal High School as a quarterback and defensive end coach.